tango-controls/tango-doc/source/administration/services/hdbpp/hdbpp-cm-interface.rst

 The configuration shall be possible via the device server API as well as via a dedicated GUI interface; the GUI just use the provided API.

-The may also expose a certain number of attributes to give the status of what is going on:
+The ConfigurationManager may also expose a certain number of attributes to give the status of what is going on:

--  total number of
+-  total number of Archivers

 -  total number of working attributes